Products of Farey Fractions

-which measure the $p$-divisibility of $\F_n$; the values $\ord_p(\F_n)$ may be positive or negative.
-The investigations of this paper obtain information on Farey products $F_n$ which are in part based on their relation to products $G_n = \prod_{k=1}^n (\prod_{j=1}^k \frac{j}{k})$ of all reduced and unreduced Farey fractions, which we term {\em unreduced Farey products}.
-We previously studied the unreduced products in our paper \cite{LM14u}.
+The investigations of this paper first obtain information on Farey products $F_n$ as they relate to the products of all reduced and unreduced Farey fractions $G_n$, which we term {\em unreduced Farey products}.

-In Section \ref{sec2} we collect results on reciprocal unreduced Farey products $\G_n$, taken from \cite{LM14u}, and relate them to $\F_n$.
 The {\em reciprocal unreduced Farey products} $\G_n = 1/G_n$ are always integers, equal to the product of all binomial coefficients in the $n$-row of Pascal's triangle.

+In Section \ref{sec2} we study the reciprocal unreduced Farey products $\G_n$, first summarizing some results taken from our paper \cite{LM14u}.
 The function $\log(\G_n)$ has a smooth growth given by an asymptotic expansion valid to all orders of $\frac{1}{n^k}$.
 The functions $\ord_p(\G_n)$ have a complicated but analyzable behavior related to the base $p$ radix expansions of the integers from $1$ to $n$.
-They satisfy $0 \le \ord_p(\G_n) < n \log_p n$.
-In Section \ref{sec22} we give basic relations between $\F_n$ and $\G_n$ which use M\"{o}bius inversion and involve the floor function.
+One also has $0 \le \ord_p(\G_n) < n \log_p n$.
+Then in Section \ref{sec22} we give basic relations between $\F_n$ and $\G_n$ which involve the floor function.
 These start with the product relation